Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 6. Nature heals.
 It’s medicine.
 Period.

 7. Question assumptions and fake news.
-Much of the world we’re taught to think of as “less developed” is often more modern—and safer—than we’re told.
+So much of the world we’re taught to think of as “less developed” is often more modern, and safer, than we’re told.
+Don’t believe everything you read.
+When in doubt, ask someone who has actually been there.

 9. The earth is MAGICAL.
-Surprises and synchronicities wait around every corner, if we’re present enough to notice.
+Surprises and synchronicities wait around every corner, if we’re present enough to notice and let them in.

 10. We are resilient.
-We can adjust, flex, and be courageous in more ways than our rational minds want us to believe.
+We can adjust, flex, and be courageous in more ways than we thought we could.

 11. Circumstances matter less than state of being.
 It’s not what’s happening, but the story we tell about it, that makes all the difference.